Clay Matthews III: 2014

 Prior to the 2014 season, the Packers signed veteran free agent Julius Peppers to bring an additional pass rush to help Matthews.
-After a Week 8 loss to the New Orleans Saints, where the Packers defense gave up almost 500 yards of offense, including 172 yards rushing from Mark Ingram, Packers defensive coordinator Dom Capers and head coach Mike McCarthy decided to alter Matthews's position, alternating him between outside linebacker and middle linebacker during games, depending on the play call.
+After a Week 8 loss to the New Orleans Saints, where the Packers defense gave up almost 500 yards of offense, including 172 yards rushing from Mark Ingram, Packers defensive coordinator Dom Capers and head coach Mike McCarthy decided to alter Matthews' position, alternating him between outside linebacker and middle linebacker during games, depending on the play call.
 The move paid huge dividends for both Matthews and the Packers defense, as the defense improved drastically over the final eight games of the season.
 After spending the first half of the season ranked near the bottom in the league in defense, the Packers finished the season ranked a respectable 14th in the NFL in total defense.
-Matthews's sack numbers also increased in the second half of the season.
+Matthews' sack numbers also increased in the second half of the season.
 After only getting 2.5 sacks in the first eight games, Matthews had 8.5 sacks in the final eight games, including back-to-back two-sack games against the Buffalo Bills and Tampa Bay Buccaneers.
-Matthews finished the season with 11 sacks, 9 passes defended, one interception (his first since 2011), and two forced fumbles.
+He earned NFC Defensive Player of the Week for his game against the Buccaneers.
+Matthews finished the season with 11 sacks, nine passes defended, one interception (his first since 2011), and two forced fumbles.
 For the first time in his NFL career, Matthews started every game during the regular season.
+He was named to his fifth Pro Bowl.
 He was ranked 51st by his fellow players on the NFL Top 100 Players of 2015.

 2015

 Matthews helped lead his team to the NFC Divisional Round playoff game against the Arizona Cardinals, a game that it lost 26–20 in overtime.
 Matthews made comments that the Packers should have touched the ball in overtime and "go to college rules".
+He earned Pro Bowl honors for the sixth time.
 He was ranked 57th on the NFL Top 100 Players of 2016.

 Matthews was among the athletes indicated in "The Dark Side: Secrets of the Sports Dopers", an episode of Al Jazeera Investigates, documenting illegal performance-enhancing drugs use.
 (In August 2016, after an investigation, the NFL cleared Matthews and two other of its players of wrongdoing, citing "no credible evidence".)

 Every Friday during the football season, Matthews appeared on Wisconsin's Afternoon News with John Mercure on Newsradio 620 WTMJ to discuss football.